 There was a health fair this weekend here in Lynchburg.
 Seven families were shocked to find out that a loved one had a high blood sugar.
-Two kids and five adults now have a life-changing diagnosis.
+Two kids and five adults now have a serious problem.
 None of these people suspected they had a problem.
 How could this be?

 Typically, people associate diabetes with symptoms of drinking a lot and urinating a lot, but it can be a stealthy disease.
 Many can have high blood sugars for months or years before getting a diagnosis.
 And if that is not bad enough, high sugars damage your body, and that damage can be happening without you knowing about it.